tylerachang/goldfish/README.md

 For training and evaluations details, see our paper, [Goldfish: Monolingual Language Models for 350 Languages (Chang et al., 2024)](https://github.com/tylerachang/goldfish/blob/main/goldfish_paper_20240815.pdf).
 In the current repository, we include the original training and evaluation code, dataset and evaluation info (`data` directory), and model details (`model_details.json`).
-See `data` for
-The available Goldfish languages are listed in `constants.py`.

 To use the Goldfish models, we recommend using the models available on Hugging Face: https://huggingface.co/goldfish-models